dotnet/docs/docs/core/tutorials/using-on-mac-vs.md

 1. Download and install [.NET Core and OpenSSL](https://www.microsoft.com/net/core#macos).

 1. Download the [Visual Studio for Mac installer](https://www.visualstudio.com/vs/visual-studio-mac/).
-Double-click the icon to run the installer.
+Run the installer.
 Read and accept the license agreement.
 During the install, you're provided the opportunity to install Xamarin, a cross-platform mobile app development technology.
 Installing Xamarin and its related components is optional for .NET Core development.
 For a walk-through of the Visual Studio for Mac install process, see [Introducing Visual Studio for Mac](https://developer.xamarin.com/guides/cross-platform/visual-studio-mac/).
 When the install is complete, start the Visual Studio for Mac IDE.

 ## Creating a project